 H and H Cocoa

 H and H Cocoa was part of the same non-coffee grocery extension as H and H Tea, H and H Spices, and H and H Extracts—lines the firm advertised alongside its roasted coffees from the late 1800s into the 1970s (see the Welcome post and About page).
-Like spices and tea, cocoa let Hoffmann-Hayman use dryers, grinders, and packaging already in the plant; a note on that shared factory logic appears in the H and H allspice tin collection post.
+Like spices and tea, cocoa let Hoffmann-Hayman use dryers, grinders, and packaging already in the plant; collection prose on that shared factory logic — coffee equipment turned to spice, tea, cocoa, and extracts — appears in the H and H allspice tin post.

 No H and H Cocoa tin, box, label, or advertisement has been photographed for this archive yet, so the line is documented here mainly as a placeholder for research and acquisitions.
 If you have packaging or period ads, they would close a gap called out on the site Wanted list.